ericscharff/oberon-compiler/examples/README.md

 a working simulatio of an Apple 1 computer.
 To build the emulator, use

 ```
-EXTRA_CFLAGS=-lncurses ../build/compile -extra_runtime console.c Apple1.ob
+../build/compile -extra_runtime console.c Apple1.ob
 ```

-The reason for the native library is to use the ncurses library.
-The Apple 1 computer is fairly minimal, but you need a non-blocking way to read raw characters, and curses is one of the better cross-platform ways to do that.
-The curses library is fairly minimal, and is only currently useful for the example program.
+The reason for the native library is to set terminal properties using termios.
+The Apple 1 computer is fairly minimal, but it needs a non-blocking way to read raw characters.
+The console support disables canonical mode and echo mode which should be supported by POSIX systems.

 ## Cairo